ITSLeeds/TDS/practicals/4-cleaning.md

 ## Simple data cleaning

-**Exercies** Try evaluating these lines of code, what goes wrong how could you fix them?
+**Exercises** Try evaluating these lines of code, what goes wrong how could you fix them?
 IS the only one “correct” solution discuss in pairs how you would approach different types of data cleaning.